-When you have finished testing the app, log into the Azure portal and delete the app.
+When you have finished testing the app, go to the Azure portal and delete the app.

-- Log into the Azure portal - In the left blade tap Resource groups and then tap the resource group you created
+• Select Resource groups, then tap the resource group you created

-- In the Resource group blade tap Delete - Enter the name of the resource group and tap Delete
+• In the Resource group blade, tap Delete

+• Enter the name of the resource group and tap Delete.
+Your app and all other resources created in this tutorial are now deleted from Azure

-- Getting started with ASP.NET Core MVC and Visual Studio - Introduction to ASP.NET Core
+- Getting started with ASP.NET Core MVC and Visual Studio

+- Introduction to ASP.NET Core

+- Fundamentals

-1.2.4 Visual Studio ASP.NET Core MVC
+1.3.4 Building your first ASP.NET Core MVC app with Visual Studio